hualuzhou/hualuzhou.github.io/_pages/research.md

 Overview
 ======

+**The goal of our lab is to create sustainable, nutritional, affordable, and tasty foods for our next-generations.**

 Our research interest is generally using advanced food science and technologies to enhance the food nutrition, safety, and quality.
 To be successful, we will use or develop a variety of food and chemistry techniques to